Holiday Card Tradition

 You must never leave your gift in the shopping bag; the wrapping is very symbolic.
 For everyday thank you gifts and occasions the tradition is to wrap with red ribbon.
 Use silver and gold ribbon to show celebrations for wedding gifts, and black and white ribbon for funerals.

 Avoid clocks and the number 4 when giving a gift (8 is a lucky number because it sounds like the word peace.)
-Pheonetics have a very strong meaning in the Chinese culture and both those words phoenetically sound like death omans and constitute bad luck.
+Phonetics have a very strong meaning in the Chinese culture and both those words phonetically sound like death omens and constitute bad luck.

 France